top of page

 OVERCOMING THE HIGH COST OF LOW LIVING

-Why Community Involvement and Resilience Is Important in Recovery
+Why Community Involvement Is Important in Recovery

 Achieving a life of sustained sobriety is about so much more than just abstaining from drugs and alcohol.
 It often involves building personal resilience, overcoming negative thinking patterns, acquiring life-skills and developing a community support network, that fosters healthy family dynamics, nurturing friendships, and peer support.